2026 Primary Election

 The party change deadline for the upcoming Primary Election is July 20, 2026.
 To change your party affiliation to vote in this election, consider using Florida's Online Voter Registration System to make the change.
 You may also complete the paper Florida Voter Registration Application form for a party change and deliver or mail it to the Elections Office by the deadline: July 20, 2026.

-Update Your Voter Registration
+Update My Voter Registration

 What Is My Party Affiliation?